ruuda/musium/docs/tagging.md

    as many times as `albumartists`, and list artists in the same order.

-To make Picard write the `albumartists` tags you need the [Additional Artist Variables plugin][plugin].
+To make Picard write the `albumartists` tags you need the [Additional Artist Variables plugin][plugin], which is distributed with Picard, but not enabled by default.
 In the Picard settings:

  * Enable _Additional Artist Variables_ under _Plugins_.
  * In _Scripting_, create a new tagger script.